gnolang/gno/docs/getting-started/using-gnokey.md

 transactions can be created in Go programs, supported by the [gnoclient](../reference/gnoclient/gnoclient.md) package.

+We will need some testnet GNOTs for each state-changing call.
+Visit the [Faucet Hub](https://faucet.gno.land) to get GNOTs for the currently live Gno testnets.

 Let's delve deeper into each of these messages.

 ### `AddPackage`